 Few amenities exist along the trail.
 There are washrooms at Ke’e, and composting toilets at Hanakapi’ai, Hanakoa, and Kalalau Valley.

-Hikers can spend a total of five nights in Kalalau State Park with a permit, which costs $10 per person at the Department of Land and Natural Resources.
+Hikers can spend a night or several nights in Kalalau State Park with a permit, which costs $35 per-person per-day.
+Residents get a $10 discount. at the Department of Land and Natural Resources.
+If you plan to drive there, you will also need to register for overnight parking.

 What to Bring

-Along with food, water and other camping/hiking essentials, hikers should bring a first-aid kit, their camping permit and a water filter.
+Along with food, water, sun protection, and other camping/hiking essentials; hikers should bring a first-aid kit, their camping permit, and a water filter.
 Oh, and don't forget your camera!